-Puerto Limon is a multi-cultural city with a large Afro-Caribbean population, residents of European, Asian descents, and indigenous people.
-The Dia de las Culturas, of the Carnival features various traditional music genres, dances and singing.
+Puerto Limon is a multi-cultural city with a large Afro-Caribbean population, residents of European and Asian descent, and indigenous people.
+The Dia de las Culturas, of the Carnival, celebrated on October 12, features various traditional music genres, dances and singing.
 The most popular genre is Calypso, an Afro-Caribbean music originating from Trinidad and Tobago.

 The Carnival features the election of its queen and a few parades including Children's Parade, where participants wear large handmade masks.
 Festivities also include various games and competitions for all ages.
 Rass’Em is a popular game during the carnival.
 A person wearing a large mask has to catch someone, and then it's his turn to wear the mask.

 Grand Parade marks the culmination of festivities on the last day of the celebration.
 Each day of the carnival ends with a spectacular fireworks display.